kylejameskirwan/kylejameskirwan-dot-com/_posts/2018-12-20-howtosell.markdown

 ---

 ## Part 1: Prospecting

-You’ll hear no a lot
+You’ll hear no a lot, this is ok.
+Here's why:

-Technology adoption curve: innovators, early adopt, majority, late, laggards Innovators segment is like 2.5% of the population… It’s a numbers game, you need  to find100 companies to get 2-3 sales Expect early sales not to be 2-4-10 companies, expect grinding
+The technology adoption curve describes 5 stages: innovators, early adopt, majority, late, and laggards.
+The innovators segment is estimated to be only 2.5% of the "population" you're selling to.
+This means you need to find 100 companies to get 2-3 sales.
+Expect that you'll need to grind hard to get those early sales, you can't get by with 2-4 contacts, you'll need 100s.

 ---

 ## Part 2: Conversations

 ### Use your network
-Almost always the earliest deals, these are the best.
+Founder's personal networks are almost always the earliest deals, these are the best and the easiest.

-### Conferences
+### Go to conferences
-Small ones not big, usually a few days in a hotel room, you have to go where your users are, your users may be going to meet their peers at these.
+Small ones not the big ones.
+These are usually only a few days in a hotel meeting room.

+You have to go where your users are, and your users may be going to meet their peers at these.
+Ask your customers what conferences they go to and pick a few to attend.

-Ask people what they go to.
-Pick a few to attend, can be a few $k sometimes.
+These can be a few $k each ticket, so...

-Get the list (IMPORTANT) know who’s gonna be there, write to organizer if necessary, don’t just show up.
-Email people in advance, ask if they’ll have time to chat.
+**Get the list of attendees and know who’s gonna be there**, write to organizer if necessary, don’t just show up.
+Email these people in advance, ask if they’ll have time to chat.
 Do this with as many people as possible.
 Aim for entire day booked in 30 minute increments.

 ### Cold emails
-Most common, but many people don’t know how to do this well.
+These are the highest volume method, but many people don’t know how to do it well.

-Bad: Long, not personalized, not actionable, boring, irrelevant.
+**Bad** Long, not personalized, not actionable, boring, irrelevant.

-Good: Short, concise, personalized, actionable, this might be relevant to you because of some personalized reasons, even if you’re not looking I’d love to talk to you about it, if you have time this week or next please let me know.
+**Good** Short, concise, personalized, actionable.

+Format: this might be relevant to you because of some personalized reasons, even if you’re not looking I’d love to talk to you about it, if you have time this week or next please let me know.

 ### You’re on the phone
-**SHUT UP AND LISTEN TO THEM!!!**
-Should be 70% them talking (this is the most important thing ever) Sales is about listening
+**SHUT UP AND LISTEN!** They should be doing 70% of the talking (this is the most important thing ever).

-Battering ram approach does not work
-Build a relationship and understand their problems Find out how you can help them
+Sales is about listening.
+The battering ram approach does not work.
+Build a relationship and understand their problems, find out how you can help them.

-Talking: Don’t practice points, practice questions for them #protips
+**When talking:** Don’t practice points, practice questions for them.

-Uber-conference: see how much time you each spent talking #tools
+Uber-conference: a tool to see how much time you each spent talking during the call.

-### Actual steps from a real deal at Clever (2 months, $100k/yr cust.)
+### Actual steps from a real deal at Clever
+This took 2 months, and landed a $100k/yr customer.

 1. Introduced
 2. Met in person
 3. Email (no response)